-The law is an attractive career for many of us.
-Before you think about getting a law degree at night school in Texas, consider what you need to do to get into any law school.
+The law offers interesting careers with many specializations.
+Before you think about getting a Juris Doctorate degree at night law school in Texas, consider what you need to do to get into any law school.
 Texas has nine law school that range from small to large in various urban and suburban localities.
-Some Texas law schools have night and evening classes.
-Legal planning, analysis, and advocacy require a student who is well-rounded and analytical.
-An applicant should start planning several years in advance for an application to a Texas law school.
+Some Texas law schools have day, night, evening and weekend classes to accommodate the busy schedules of working adults.

 There is no such thing as a pre-law degree.
 Choose an undergraduate major in which you can get excellent grades, because your undergraduate GPA is very important when applying to law school.
 A well-rounded liberal arts curriculum with courses in psychology, political science, language, economics, sociology, and history is sometimes recommended.
 If your ability to write and speak standard English needs work, take remedial courses in writing and speech.

 Excel on the LSAT

 Plan on taking the LSAT (Law School Admissions Test) at the end of your junior year.
 Studying for this exam is not needed because it is an aptitude test.
 Peruse old LSAT exams to get a sense of what the exam will cover.
 Take a practice exam if you need help in taking tests, but do not take the LSAT more than once.
 Law schools generally average the scores of multiple tests, and do not take the highest score.

 While the applicant's LSAT score and GPA are important, letters of references are required.
 These letters from your college professors and former employers should attest to your ability to handle the law school curriculum.
 Getting into law school is a lot of work.
 Plan ahead and visit several law schools.
 Part-time JD programs are an option for students who can juggle the demands of a job while studying law at night.